A dear friend and colleague of many in the park and recreation field

 As passionate as Burkeen was about the field of parks and recreation, he was even more passionate about raising his three children -- Michelle and Ernest III of Michigan, and Evan of Fort Lauderdale – and the game of golf.
 O’Neil shares how he loved to play golf and frequently squeezed in a round in his travels.
 His sister, Franceen, shared with Kardys how Burkeen influenced her normally ultra-competitive nature with his insistence that “having fun” was the essence of recreation.
 “After her back surgery she played golf with Ernest and he reminded her of the joy of physical activity with friends in the great outdoors.
 Today, rather than her highly competitive weekly golf outings, Franceen now relishes the comradery with fellow players and the beauty of the golf course,” Kardys relates.

 Time and space does not permit me to include the many memories that were shared about Burkeen.
 So widely well thought of and loved was he, that a scholarship is being established in his name.
 Olson, who is on the Michigan Recreation and Park Association Foundation Board, explains: “We have a number of people in the state who were close to him that are going to donate funds, and we’re establishing a scholarship in his name for students that can aspire to his ideals of great spirit and enthusiasm.
 It will be for students from Michigan, either attending a college in Maryland, Florida or Michigan, and it’s going to be launched here pretty soon.
 We’re going to be soliciting people to contribute to that so we can create a legacy for him.”
-Details about the scholarship will be posted on the Michigan Park and Recreation Association Foundation webpage sometime in January.
+Visit the Michigan Recreation and Park Association for details.